MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: RESULTS

 \subsubsection{Habitual Usage Behavior}

-\textbf{\textit{MindShift} and \textit{MindShift-Simple} significantly reduce habitual app usage duration and frequency.} The focus of our intervention is habitual use, so we investigate the changes in habitual usage behavior across each intervention technique.
-Overall, our results show that \textit{MindShift} and \textit{MindShift-Simple} can both significantly reduce habitual use.
-The app visit frequency and duration of habitual usage cases also decrease significantly during the two versions of \textit{MindShift} compared to \textit{Baseline} ($\Delta_{\textit{\textit{MindShift-Simple}}}$ equaled 80.6\% for visit frequency, 84.4\% for usage duration, and 6.8\% for habitual use proportion, $ps$ < 0.0001; $\Delta_{\textit{MindShift}}$ equaled 77.3\% for visit frequency, 80\% for usage duration and 6.8\% for habitual use proportion, $p$s < 0.0001).
+\textbf{\textit{MindShift} and \textit{MindShift-Simple} significantly reduce habitual app usage duration and frequency.} The focus of our intervention is habitual use, so we investigate the changes in habitual usage behavior.
+Results show that \textit{MindShift} and \textit{MindShift-Simple} can both significantly reduce habitual use.
+The app visit frequency and duration of habitual usage cases also decrease significantly during the two versions of \textit{MindShift} compared to \textit{Baseline} ($\Delta_{\textit{\textit{MindShift-Simple}}}$ equaled 80.6\% for visit frequency, 84.4\% for usage duration, and 6.8\% for habitual use proportion, $ps$ < 0.001; $\Delta_{\textit{MindShift}}$ equaled 77.3\% for visit frequency, 80\% for usage duration and 6.8\% for habitual use proportion, $p$s < 0.001).

+\review{To confirm the suitability of the 2-minute intervention interval, we analyze data on users' habitual usage duration during the \textit{Baseline} phase (unaffected by subsequent interventions).
+Analysis shows that 75\% of users spent about 4 minutes in a single habitual use, supporting our design choice of the 2-min intervention interval.}